Allegory of Innocence (No.6) by William Hoare of Bath

 The two mahogany dwarf bookcases on either side of the north doorway are also English, though in a more openly French style, with gilt-bronze mounts, similar to those seen in the engravings of Percier and Fontaine.
 Between the windows is a pair of rosewood cabinets with marble tops and gilt monopodia.

-The chandelier is a good example of a Regency glass lustre, and the gilt pelmet boards, with elaborate scrolls terminating in eagles’ heads, are of the same period, moved here from the Drawing Room at Barnsley Park, when Nash carried out his alterations there between 1807 and 1809.
+The chandelier is a good example of a Regency glass lustre, and the gilt pelmet boards, with elaborate scrolls terminating in eagles’ heads, are of the same period, were moved here from the Drawing Room at Barnsley Park, when John Nash carried out his alterations there between 1807 and 1809.

 The large painted vase on the sofa table is Bloor Derby of about 1820; the hexagonal famille rose vases on the dwarf bookcases are Chinese of the Qianlong period (1736–95), while much of the blue and white porcelain here date from the earlier Kangxi reign (1662–1722).